mesosphere/marathon/README.md

 ## Overview

-The following graphic depicts how Marathon runs on top of [Mesos][Mesos] together with the [Chronos][Chronos] framework.
+The graphic shown below depicts how Marathon runs on top of [Mesos][Mesos] together with the [Chronos][Chronos] framework.
 In this case, Marathon is the first framework to be launched and it runs alongside [Mesos][Mesos].
-In other words, the Marathon scheduler does not run on a [Mesos][Mesos] slave.
+In other words, the Marathon scheduler does not run on a [Mesos][Mesos] slave -- it runs on a Master, orthogonally to [Mesos][Mesos].
-Marathon then starts up and runs two instances of the [Chronos][Chronos] scheduler as a Marathon task.
+Marathon launches two instances of the [Chronos][Chronos] scheduler as a Marathon task.
 If either of the two [Chronos][Chronos] tasks dies -- due to underlying slave crashes, power loss in the cluster, etc. -- Marathon will re-start an [Chronos][Chronos] instance on another slave.
 This approach ensures that two [Chronos][Chronos] processes are always running.